 The Inner Sacred Space

-What does nakedness mean to you?
-What does your body mean to you?
-It’s essentially a place and a space that we enter.
+Our body is essentially a place and a space that we enter.
 Is it a place of tenderness?
 Is it a place of authority, surrender, pleasure, peace, discomfort or shame?
 How do you enter this space?
+What landscape do you find once you enter it – emotionally, mentally and spiritually?

 Creating a devoted sacred inner space is the basis of then inviting a beloved into our life and creating a devoted sacred love life together.